piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

     Particles-DSMC-ElecRelaxProb = 0.01

+Additionally, variable relaxation probabilities can be used.
+For each species where its value differs from the default relaxation probability, the following parameter needs to be defined

+    Part-Species1-ElecRelaxProb = 0.01

 An electronic state database can be created using a Fortran tool in `piclas/tools/electronic_data`.
 An alternative is to use the
 Python-based script discussed in Section {ref}`sec:tools-xsec-collision` and to adapt it to electronic energy levels.